We're Miriam and Alec, and our vision is to change the way the world sees and treats CHRONIC pain & LINGERING INJURIES:

 Since that time, I have been coaching people on achieving this mindset shift, and I also created the only MindBody Syndrome Practitioner certification course, which is delivered by the award-winning MindBodyFood Institute.

-Ours are just two of the tens of thousands of stories of people who have used brain-focused principles to become pain free.
+Ours are just two of the countless stories of people who have used mindbody principles to become pain free.

 We enable the same transformation for athletes in our Pain Free Comeback Program.